SensiLab/pairwise_coparison_survey/readme.md

   - To close the app, use ctrl+c on your terminal (this will kill the Flask server)

 ## Usage
+- To bias the selection of questions, comment out line 142 in app.py, uncomment line 143 and set the value of question to 0 for aesthetics and 1 for complexity.

 ## Credits